cacilhas/kodumaro/_source/posts/2022-08-10-should-code.md

 [coding dojos]: https://www.codingdojo.com/
 [“Hello, World!”]: https://www.rosettacode.org/wiki/Hello_world/Text

-{:class="pull-right"} ![Yes!!][image]
+:right ![Yes!!][image]

-{:class="mg-first"} I’ve seen for long lots of blog posts and YouTube videos addressing this topic, invariably answering a loud NO. However, considering how far technology has changed your lives and how important Computing knowledge has become to us, I must disagree just as loudly.
+:first I’ve seen for long lots of blog posts and YouTube videos addressing this topic, invariably answering a loud NO. However, considering how far technology has changed your lives and how important Computing knowledge has become to us, I must disagree just as loudly.

 But it would be shallow if I’d stay stuck to the beginning question, so let’s dive deeper.